brunotp99/Discord-Clone/README.md

 ### Setup Prisma

-Add MySQL Database (I used a Virtual Machine with Linux)
+Add MySQL Database (I used a Virtual Machine with Linux and MySQL)

 ```shell
 npx prisma generate